dpnpinto/PintoConfigs/logic_volume_change.md

-# I do this more often in my servers with Rocky Linux, but the situatio is the same with all distributions
+# I do this more often in my servers with Rocky Linux, but the situation is the same with all distributions
 ## To see the partition, fisical and logical disks
 lsblk
 ## just to confirm that the logic volume is in sdx